Esri/cityengine_for_rhino/README.md

 * First public release.
 * Supports Rhino 6 and 7.
 * Supports Rule Packages from CityEngine 2021.0 and older.
+* Limitation: no support for PBR material properties in Rhino 7

+### Puma 0.9.2 (2021-08-09)
+* Supports Rhino 6 and 7.
+* Supports Rule Packages from CityEngine 2021.0 and older.
+* Improved conversion of non-Mesh input shapes.
+Rhino Rectangles now have a consistent winding order.
 * Optimized loading performance of large Rule Packages with many textures.
 * Improved "extract parameter" behavior for rule attributes.
 This includes support for array attributes and using dedicated components (e.g. toggles and sliders) for single value attributes.
-* Limitation: no support for PBR material properties in Rhino 7

 ### Puma 0.9.1 (2021-07-16)
 * Internal test build.